adbedada/imageprep/README.md

 ### ImagePrep

-ImagePrep is a collection of utility functions supporting some of the most commonly used data formats for object detection models.
-It enables users to read and organize datasets in data formats required by the models.
+ImagePrep is collection of utility functions put together to assist in the process of preparing a data-set for DL/ML tasks.
+Certain models require folders and files to be prepared in a structure or format that fits into their workflow and with ImagePrep one can organize images and labels or format their values, accordingly.

-Currently, the program supports image processing for YOLO and COCO based formats.
+Currently, the tools supports image processing for YOLO and COCO style formats.

+Why ImagePrep?
+- Cus I was tired of writing these functions in every project/folder I have
+- and, hoping that it gets easier to refer or customize them now that they are in one place

 ##### Installation

+    # clone repo
     git clone https://github.com/adbeda/imageprep

+    # install
     cd imageprep && pip install -e .

 ##### Usage

-   Get image names
+   Basic example 1: Get image names
    ```python
 from imageprep import utils